davepinch/pinchy.cc/content/streams/hello-world/hello-world.md

 ---
 title: "hello world"
-get started today: YOU GOT THIS
-next: "Please browse this site through the Wayback Machine"
+archive this moment: "Please browse this site through the Wayback Machine" get started today: YOU GOT THIS
 type: fragment
 url: /hello-world/
 ---